-NYIT College of Osteopathic Medicine (NYITCOM) offers a unique program to retrain émigré physicians who were born and trained outside the United States to become Doctors of Osteopathic Medicine (D.O.).
-NYITCOM is the only medical school in the United States offering such a program, and it is only offered at the Long Island (Old Westbury, N.Y.) medical school campus.
+New York Institute of Technology College of Osteopathic Medicine (NYITCOM) offers a unique program to retrain émigré physicians who were born and educated outside the United States to become Doctors of Osteopathic Medicine (D.O.).
+NYITCOM is the only medical school in the United States offering such a program, and it is only offered at the Long Island (Old Westbury, N.Y.) campus.